ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 #### get_archival_object_instances.sql

-* Retrieve a list of archival object instances for a given collection
+* Retrieve a list of archival object instances (a container list, essentially) for a given collection

 #### get_container_profiles.sql